Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Introduction

-Boundary discontinuity designs are commonly used in quantitative social, behavioral, and biomedical sciences.
-For example, consider the substantive application in \citet*{LondonoVelezRodriguezSanchez_2020_AEJ}.
-The authors studied the effects of a governmental subsidy for post-secondary education in Colombia, called \textit{Ser Pilo Paga} (SPP), an anti-poverty policy providing tuition support for four-year or five-year undergraduate college students in any government-certified higher education institution with high-quality status.
-Eligibility to the program SSP was based on both merit and economic need: in order to qualify for the program, students had to obtain a high grade in Colombia's national standardized high school exit exam, SABER 11, and they also had to come from economically disadvantaged families, as measured by the survey-based wealth index SISBEN.
-Eligibility followed a deterministic rule with a fixed bivariate cutoff: students had to obtain a SABER 11 score in the top $9$ percent of scores or better, and they had to come from a household with SISBEN index below a region-specific threshold.
-Formally, each student was assigned a bivariate score $\bX_i= (\mathtt{SABER11}_i,\mathtt{SISBEN}_i)^\top$, where $X_{1i}=\mathtt{SABER11}_i$ recorded the SABER11 score and $X_{2i}=\mathtt{SISBEN}_i$ recorded the SISBEN wealth score.
-After recentering each variable at its corresponding threshold, the treatment assignment boundary becomes $\B=\{(\texttt{SABER11},\texttt{SISBEN}): (\texttt{SABER11},\texttt{SISBEN}) \in \{\texttt{SABER11} \geq 0 \text{ and } \texttt{SISBEN} = 0\} \cup \{\texttt{SABER11}=0 \text{ and }\texttt{SISBEN}\geq 0\}\}$.
-Figure \ref{fig:fig1a} presents a scatterplot of the bivariate score of the data of students in the $2014$ cohort ($n=363,096$ observations), and also plots the bivariate assignment boundary $\B$ together with $40$ evenly-spaced cutoff points along the boundary.
+Our motivating application is the \textit{Ser Pilo Paga} (SPP) program studied by \cite{LondonoVelezRodriguezSanchez_2020_AEJ}.
+SPP was a Colombian government subsidy that provided tuition support for post-secondary students to attend a government-certified higher education institution.
+Eligibility was based on both merit and economic need: students had to obtain a high grade in Colombia's national standardized high school exit exam, SABER 11, and they also had to come from economically disadvantaged families, as measured by the survey-based wealth index SISBEN.
+Thus the assignment rule was deterministic but genuinely bivariate: to qualify for the program, students had to obtain a SABER 11 score in the top $9$ percent of scores and their household's SISBEN index had to be below a region-specific threshold.
+After recentering both scores at their corresponding thresholds, Figure \ref{fig:fig1a} plots the bivariate score $\bX_i=(\mathtt{SABER11}_i,\mathtt{SISBEN}_i)^\top$ for the $2014$ cohort ($n=363,096$ observations), together with the assignment boundary $\B$ and $40$ evenly-spaced boundary points $\bb_1,\ldots,\bb_{40}$.

-Section \ref{section: Setup} presents the core assumption underlying the causal inference framework, which generalizes the standard univariate RD design to boundary discontinuity designs.
-Given the standard (continuity and finite-moments) conditions in Assumption \ref{assump: DGP} (below), the goal is to conduct estimation and inference for the \textit{average treatment effect curve along the boundary}:
+The main object of interest is the collection of treatment effects along the assignment boundary.
+Using standard potential outcomes notation \citep[and references therein]{Hernan-Robins_2020_Book}, we define the \textit{Boundary Average Treatment Effect Curve} (BATEC) as